-Osage – Of Siouan linguistic stock and Plains culture, the Osage were situated on the Osage River just south of the Missouri River in what is now western part of the state of Missouri.
+Osage – Of Siouan linguistic stock and Plains culture, the Osage were situated on the Osage River just south of the Missouri River in the western part of Missouri.
 However, they ranged as far as Arkansas, Kansas, and Oklahoma.
-They call themselves Niúko’nska, “People of the Middle Waters.”
-Most of the year they farmed, living in villages whose dwellings were similar to the lodges of the Winnebego, but when on the tribal hunt, they lived in teepees.
-One of their hunting techniques was to drive herds of buffaloes off cliffs.
-The Winnebego occasionally warred against them.
-They first came in contact with Europeans in the early 1700s, and eventually allied themselves with the French against enemy tribes, and later became scouts for the U. S. Army.
-The Osage, being rich in land, subsequently sold most of it to the American Government, from which came oil and mineral fees to the Osage.
+The Winnebago/Ho-Chunk occasionally warred against them.
+They first came in contact with Europeans in the early 1700s and eventually allied themselves with the French against enemy tribes and later became scouts for the U. S. Army.
+Being rich in land, the Osage subsequently sold most of it to the American Government, from which came oil and mineral fees to the Osage.
 Today, the Osage Nation claims more than 10,000 members.

 Oto, Otoe, OH toh – The Otoe were once part of the Siouan tribes of the Great Lakes region, commonly known as the Winnebago.
-At some point; however, they began to migrate southwest where they were located just north of the Missouri River and west of the Mississippi River in what is now northern Missouri and Iowa.
-This group eventually split into at least three distinct tribes: the Ioway, the Missouria and the Otoe, who finally settled near the Platte River in southeastern Nebraska.
-Following the Louisiana Purchase, the Otoe were the first tribe encountered by the Lewis and Clark Expedition, meeting at a place that would become known as Council Bluffs.
-In the earliest times, the Oto lived in villages and practiced farming, but eventually they adopted the culture of the plains.
-In 1881 they moved to a reservation in Oklahoma with the Missouria.
-Today the Otoe-Missouria remain a federally recognized tribe, based in Red Rock, Oklahoma.
+However, they began to migrate southwest, where they were located just north of the Missouri River and west of the Mississippi River in what is now northern Missouri and Iowa.
+This group eventually split into at least three distinct tribes: the Ioway, Missouri, and the Otoe, who finally settled near the Platte River in southeastern Nebraska.
+Following the Louisiana Purchase, the Otoe were the first tribe encountered by the Lewis and Clark Expedition, meeting at a place known as Council Bluffs.
+In the earliest times, the Oto lived in villages and practiced farming, but eventually, they adopted the culture of the plains.
+In 1881 they moved to a reservation in Oklahoma with the Missouri.
+Today the Otoe-Missouria remain a federally recognized tribe based in Red Rock, Oklahoma.

-Ottawa, Odawa – An Algonquain tribe, the Ottawa were closely related to the Anishinaabe and Potawatomie.
-In the 17th century, the Ottawa occupied the lands north of Lake Huron.
-The Ottawa and Ojibwe were part of a long term alliance with the Potawatomi tribe, called the Council of Three Fires and which fought the Iroquois Confederacy and the Sioux.
-The Ottawa allied with the French against the British and the Ottawa Chief Pontiac led a rebellion against the British in 1763.
-A decade later, Chief Egushawa led the Ottawa in the American Revolutionary War as an ally of the British.
-In the 1790s, Egushawa again fought the United States in a series of battles and campaigns known as the Northwest Indian War.
-Most live in their original homeland in southern Ontario and Michigan state, although some Ottawa were deported to Oklahoma by the US government and others assimilated into Ojibway bands.
-There are about 15,000 Ottawa today.
-More ...
+Ottawa, Odawa – An Algonquian tribe, the Ottawa were closely related to the Anishinaabe and Potawatomi.
+The Ottawa and Ojibwe were part of a long-term alliance with the Potawatomi tribe, called the Council of Three Fires, and fought the Iroquois Confederacy and the Sioux.
+Today, most live in their original homeland in southern Ontario and Michigan, although some were relocated to Oklahoma by the US government and others assimilated into Ojibwe bands.

-Ouachita – A former Caddoan tribe, the Ouachita resided the Black or Ouachita River in northeast Louisiana.
-Jean-Baptiste Le Moyne de Bienville, a Louisiana colonizer, encountered them in 1700 encountered some of them carrying salt to the Taensa, with whom they were intending to live.
-Later, when Bienville reached the main Ouachita village, he found about five houses that held some 70 men.
-Some time later, it is thought that the Ouachita Natchitoch and their identity was soon lost.
+Ouachita – A former Caddoan tribe, the Ouachita resided on the Black or Ouachita River in northeast Louisiana.
+Jean-Baptiste Le Moyne de Bienville, a Louisiana colonizer, encountered them in 1700 encountered some of them carrying salt to the Taensa, with whom they intended to live.
+Later, when Bienville reached the main Ouachita village, he found about five houses holding 70 men.
+Sometime later, it is thought that the Ouachita Natchitoch and their identity was soon lost.